Keane wins Ireland's first gold in Tokyo

 Ellen Keane claimed Ireland's first medal of the Tokyo Paralympics with a sensational gold in the SB8 100m breaststroke final.

-The Dubliner recorded a personal best 1:19.93 to hold off New Zealand's Sophie Pascoe in an exciting finish.
+The Dubliner recorded a personal best one minute, 19.93 seconds to hold off New Zealand's Sophie Pascoe in an exciting finish.

 It is a second Paralympic medal for the Keane, who took bronze in Rio in the same event five years ago.

-Adelina Razetdinova of the Russian Paralympic Committee came third in 1:24.77.
+Adelina Razetdinova of the Russian Paralympic Committee came third.

 Keane's time beat the personal best she had set earlier on Thursday as she advanced to the final with the fastest time.